canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 For more information on how to access a PostgreSQL database in the PostgreSQL charm, refer to [Access PostgreSQL](https://charmhub.io/postgresql/docs/t-access) page of the Charmed PostgreSQL tutorial.
 [/note]

-First, create the SQL script in the `/tmp/populate.sql` path, using the following command:
+First, create a SQL script by running the following command:

 ```bash
 cat <<EOF > /tmp/populate.sql